leangjia/blender_docs/trunk/blender_docs/manual/physics/dynamic_paint/canvas.rst

 This surface type produces simulated wave motion.
 Like displace, wave surface also uses brush intersection depth to define brush strength.

-You can use following settings to adjust the motion:

 Open Borders
    Allows waves to pass through mesh "edges" instead of reflecting from them.
 Timescale